shutterfreak/topmark/docs/usage/commands/config_dump.md

 | `--align-fields`  | Whether to align header fields (captured in config).                       |
 | `--header-format` | Header rendering format override (captured in config).                     |

-> Run `topmark dump-config -h` for the full list of options and help text.
+> Run `topmark config dump -h` for the full list of options and help text.

 ______________________________________________________________________

 ## Verbosity

-`dump-config` prints configuration; it does not render program output with per‑file diagnostics.
+`config dump` prints configuration; it does not render program output with per‑file diagnostics.
 The `verbosity_level` setting is a runtime/CLI concern and is **not** serialized to TOML in the output.

 When verbosity ≥ 1, BEGIN/END markers are included around the TOML output.